The Proposed Changes to Capital Gains Tax

 The OTS report also recognised that many people are avoiding any tax liability by using up their CGT allowance every year.
 The report recommended significantly reducing the CGT allowance to make sure more gains are captured by the tax.
 This means the value of assets one can cash in without paying tax could be much smaller.
 The OTS recommended the new personal allowance be reduced from £12,300 to between £2,000 and £4,000.

 Although the Government confirmed in the March 2021 Budget that the personal allowance for CGT will be frozen until 2026, Jeremy Hunt in his Autumn Statement has backtracked on this.
-The CGT personal allowance has already been halved to £6,000 in April 2023, and is due to be halved again to £3,000 in April 2024.
+The CGT personal allowance has already been halved to £6,000 in April 2023, and again to £3,000 in April 2024.
 This will bring the CGT personal allowance in line with the OTS report’s recommendations.

 Changes to CGT on inherited assets